Getting started with off camera flash photography

 3. Power

-Even with the better quality flashguns, they aren’t incredibly powerful, so when used outdoors in sunlight they may not be powerful enough for your needs.
+Even with the better quality flashguns, they aren’t incredibly powerful, so they may not be powerful enough to use outdoors in sunlight.

 You can, however, add more flashguns to the shot to get more power.